 ‘And you wouldn’t?’ he asked, undecided whether to leave or stay, stand or sit.

 ‘No, I wouldn’t,’ she answered, still amused.
 ‘Neither your looks, nor your fame, fortune or profession would play much of a role in this.’

 He nearly burst out laughing.
-What would there be without his looks, fame, fortune or profession?
-Another part of him, the curious part, asked: ‘OK …?’
+What would he be without his looks, fame, fortune or profession?
+Another part of him, the curious part, asked: ‘OK?’
 That part also made him sit down again.
 And she said: ‘You are one of the few actors I can actually put a name to.
 But I haven’t seen all your movies.’

-Bloody hell, I wish I knew where this was going.
+Bloody hell, I wish I knew where this is going.
 ‘Should I be hurt or relieved?’

 Now it was for Jack to frown.
 And since his active mind refused to send any input, or output for that matter, he said: ‘I’m sorry, but I don’t follow.’

 ‘If this project goes ahead, experts of many professions will be needed.
 But the project also needs people who aren’t academics.
 Playfulness and ease are as important as expert knowledge to make this project work.’

 ‘I’ve seen your playfulness on screen.
 And I’m sort of hoping it wasn’t all acting.’